Skip to content

 • CDs/albums – Drake’s Views

-When you are writing a word to use it as a word for reference, then you can put it in italics.
-For example, “He defined close in context of the situation as being within 6 feet of each other.”
+For example: “He defined the word close in the context of the situation as being within 6 feet of each other.”

 Photo by Patrick Tomasso on Unsplash